pricemi115/homebridge-grumptech-netnanny/README.md

 It should also be noted, that the _Detected_ value will not be set to abnormal until the _Data Filter Time Window_ has elapsed after startup.
 This will prevent an occasional bad result from immediately resulting in the detection of abnormal carbon dioxide levels at startup.

 When the accessory is inactive, the _Active_ and _Low Battery Status_ are set.

+When _Enable History Logging_ is active, the filtered ping results will be stored in an in-memory SQLite database.
+The data will be exported to a CSV data file periodically or upon manual request.
+The exported data will be saved to a folder named _GrumpTechHomebridgeNetNanny_ located in the homebridge configuration folder.
+For example, on macOS `~/.homebridge/GrumpTechHomebridgeNetNanny/`.

 ## Restrictions
 This module operates by using shell commands to the `ping` and `route` programs.
 At this time, the plugin assumes macOS output when parsing the results.
 While the `ping` output is consistent across operating systems, the `route` output is operating system specific.
 As a result, the `gateway/router` type selection is limited to macOS.